zendframework/zend-config-aggregator/README.md

 [![Build Status](https://travis-ci.org/zendframework/zend-config-aggregator.svg?branch=master)](https://travis-ci.org/zendframework/zend-config-aggregator)

 Aggregates and merges configuration, from a variety of formats.
 Supports caching for fast bootstrap in production environments.

 ## Usage

-Standalone `ConfigAggregator` can be used to merge PHP-based configuration files:
+The standalone `ConfigAggregator` can be used to merge PHP-based configuration
+files:

 ```php
 use Zend\ConfigAggregator\ConfigAggregator;